 The University of Denver’s University College offers an online Master of Arts (MA) in Communication Management that can be completed entirely online or through a combination (or hybrid) of online and on-campus classes.
 University College is the University of Denver’s college that focuses on continuing education and professional studies.
-Therefore, programs are career-focused and designed for working adults.
+Therefore, programs offered through University College are career-focused and designed for working adults.
 They also use asynchronous instruction to provide students with greater flexibility to view course materials and complete assignments at times that work best for them, as opposed to programs that require students to be online for live lectures or discussions (also known as synchronous instruction).

 The MA in Communication Management requires 48 credit hours, which can be completed in as few as 18 months.
 The program is broad in nature, covering major areas of professional communication and organizational leadership, including organizational communication, digital communication, interpersonal negotiation, storytelling, and more.
 Students learn how to develop and implement communication plans, shape innovative and inclusive communication strategies, and leverage data for problem solving in the workplace.